MinaPecheux/Advent-Of-Code/2019/Python/README.md

 For example, in the ``process_inputs()`` function, I directly touch the ``inputs`` list that is passed as a parameter as I execute the Intcode program.

-Hence the need to "restore" the inputs before running the code for Part II!
+Hence the need to "copy" the inputs before running them through any processing code!

 > For more info on immutability in Python, you can check out [Python's reference](https://docs.python.org/3/reference/datamodel.html?highlight=immutability) on the data model (Dec.
 2019).